NestorMancilla/dijet/README.txt

 // v81.
 ReRun 19Dec2023 re-reco samples.
 2022 C, D, E, F and G (including ZB) and Summer22MG and Summer22EEMG MC.
 NO SF for MC.
 //      Option to use the Luminosity and corrections for MC.
+//	Luminosity for 2022 and 2023 per lumisection using the previous csv files.
 // v80.
 Test, cleaning.
 Removed dolumi histograms (empty)
 // v79.
 Prompt 2024F.
 Hybrid Golden
 // v78.
 L2L3Res V4.